eXpert-Framework/EncodeXpert/README.md

 9. The installer will open.
 10. Please install the latest version of the Python programming language:

- • If Python is installed, press [ENTER]
+- If Python is installed, press [ENTER]

- • If Python is not installed, please visit [https://python.org/downloads](url)
+- If Python is not installed, please visit [https://python.org/downloads](url)

-11. If Python is installed, please install the Tkinter framework.
+11. Once Python is installed, please install the Tkinter framework.
 12. The installer will do this for you, if you allow this.
 13. The installer dialog should appear: